The Hills Music Therapy

 • Contact Us

-Music Therapy and the NDIS
+Music and creative arts Therapy and the NDIS

 In order for your sessions to be funded as part of your NDIS plan, the following criteria need to be met.
 More information can be found on the NDIS website.

-1. Music therapy supports your NDIS goals
+1. Music / CREATIVE ARTS therapy supports your NDIS goals

-To qualify for funding, music therapy sessions must help address your NDIS goals.
+To qualify for funding, sessions must help address your NDIS goals.
 In initial sessions, our therapist will work with you (the client and their family members, support workers or representatives) to understand your individual situation.
 The therapist will look at your NDIS goals to develop a program that directly supports you in working towards them, and provide a written assessment outlining this.

 3. You have funding suitably allocated